Better to see Chapter 1 Introduction of Traffic Safety (2004)

 find an equally clear difference, but one which does not address the risk of

-To do this we compute the number of deaths per unit distance of travel,
+do this we compute the number of deaths per unit distance of travel, and find

-and find only a small difference depending on sex remains.
-This provides a measure of the rate per unit
+only a small difference depending on sex remains.
+This provides a measure of the rate

-distance of driving, but not per unit of driving under identical driving
+per unit distance of driving, but not per unit of driving under identical

 None of the above measures is in any basic sense more "correct" than any other.
 Each validly measures something important; it is crucial to always understand clearly what is measured and what it means.
 Crashes per year, or "accident liability", determines insurance premiums for which it is not relevant whether increased liability arises from increased driving or increased risk while driving; because of its ready availability in data sets, this same measure is used in many studies [Peck, McBride, and Coppin 1971].
 If one is interested in how fatal traffic crashes impact population projections, the appropriate measure is the simple count of fatalities.
 If the aim were to examine if one sex is more likely to crash under the same driving conditions, then all the discussed factors, and more, would have to be incorporated in the exposure measure, a task of such difficulty that the answer to this question remains unknown.

-due to faster driving under the same conditions, and that this should be
+vulnerable to death from the same impact, and that this also should be

 Because of the above considerations, it is inadvisable to think of exposure as some narrow concept; one should not say that any measure is corrected for exposure.
 Throughout the book various measures and rates are used; if we are discussing, say, crashes per unit distance of travel, this will be stated explicitly, and all inferences will apply explicitly only to crashes per unit distance of travel.